ADirin/OTP1_LectureMaterial/Week 6/introduction to Docker.md

 ## 8. Example: Dockerizing a Java Application
 - This practical example demonstrates how to package a Java application into a Docker container.
 You’ll create a Dockerfile, build the image, and use Docker to run the application in a containerized environment, illustrating real-world Docker use.

-## Conclusion
-Docker has become an indispensable tool for modern software development and deployment.
-By mastering Docker fundamentals and best practices, developers can streamline their workflows, enhance collaboration, and build more resilient and scalable applications.
-Start your Docker journey today and unlock the full potential of containerization in your projects.

 -------------------------------------------------------